femboyfin/dbdideas/survivor_perks.md

   - Sizable numbers buff to bring it up to snuff with Prove Thyself.
 - Increased duration to **70/80/90 seconds** *(was 45/60/75)*
   - Makes it significantly less punishing to travel to an ideal generator rather than jumping on the nearest one to preserve your effect.
-- Now applies to yourself and additionally other Survivors working on the Generator with you at the time of it's completion.
+- Now applies to yourself and additionally other Survivors working on the Generator with you at the time of it's completion
   - This removes the requirement that someone else is working on the generator with you at the time of it's completion, making the perk more versatile.

 ## [Hardened](<https://deadbydaylight.wiki.gg/wiki/Hardened>) 📉 🗑️

 - Changed activiation to either opening a Chest, or blessing-or-cleansing a Totem
-  - Reduces the time it takes to activate the perk intially substantially
+  - Reduces the time it takes to activate the perk intially substantially.
 - Increased duration to **6/8/10 seconds** *(was 3/4/5)*
-  - Significant numbers buff to increase the perk's strength
+  - Significant numbers buff to increase the perk's strength.

 ## [Head On](<https://deadbydaylight.wiki.gg/wiki/Head_On>)